morganjacobus/CX4242/README.txt

 3.2 File Structure
-Once all software is loaded to your machine, create a directory folder with the structure as follow:
+Once all software and data is loaded and cleaned, create a directory folder with the structure as follow:
 			BLS_Injury_Viz/
 				|---data/
 						|---sqlite3.exe